Tingting-Olivia-Du/Cluster/README.md

   plot boundary and error index in comparison

+- step_wise.ipynb

+  use find peak to get steps boundaries,

+  for negative sample, map the first error sentence into steps

+  for each step, get the average vector, by getting the mean of all token hidden states vectors within this step

+  plot each question with positive samples and negative samples

 ## for entropy only

   same way of generation model's answer to gsm8k and locate error index